Entering an existing market with a new product can be challenging, but it doesn’t have to be.

 You’ve already seen what to do at different marketing funnel stages, but different channels can encourage them to move through the funnel.
-This means you can use additional marketing content to move the customer further down the funnel depending on where they stand currently.
+This means you can use additional marketing content to move the customer further down the funnel, depending on where they stand currently.

 A good example of moving top-of-funnel users to the next section is the use of search engine optimisation.
-If your optimised content ranks higher, there is a good chance of new customers discovering your company from Google searches.
+If your optimised content ranks higher, there is a good chance of new customers discovering your company from Google Searches.
 This gives you direct funnelling of new potential customers to the website, where they are introduced to your brand for the first time.

-Providing valuable content to the customer will most likely pull them down the funnel regarding middle-of-funnel phases.
+Providing valuable content to the customer will most likely pull them down the funnel regarding the middle-of-funnel phases.
 For instance, you can give them case studies and offer free webinars because they will consider your product over other options.

 Finally, bottom-of-funnel phases work well with free limited-day trials of your product because the customer feels the need to narrow down their search.
 If they like your services, they are more likely to select the free trial and stay for the paid ones.